fidelix-project/fidelix/doc/getting-started/install.md

 ==========================

-This file documents how to perform a standard Fidelix installation: that is bootind from one of the bootable installation media (either .iso or .img) and installing to a disk.
+This file documents how to perform a standard Fidelix installation: that is booting from one of the bootable installation media (either .iso or .img) and installing to a disk.
 If you are new to Fidelix, you may want to read through the entire guide before beginning.